Yanbel0706/VibeRoom/README.md

    - Users can leave a room and join another seamlessly.

 5. **Database Management**:
-   - SQLite is used to store user and room data efficiently.
+   - SQLite used to store user and room data efficiently.
+---

+## Technologies Used
+- **Backend**:
+  - Flask: web framework for Python.
+  - Flask-SQLAlchemy: For ORM-based database management.
+  - Socket.IO: For handling real-time communication.

+- **Frontend**:
+  - HTML: simple and functional user interface.

+- **Database**:
+  - SQLite:  for storing user and chat room data.

+---

+## Installation

+Follow these steps to get your development environment up and running.

+### Prerequisites

+Ensure you have the following installed on your machine:

+- Python 3.x
+- Flask
+- Flask-SocketIO
+- SQL database (such as SQLite, MySQL, or PostgreSQL)
 ---